maidsafe-archive/safe-build-infrastructure/README.md

 Then you need to add the public key for the SSH user, also unfortunately not covered by CASC as of yet:
 ```
-People -> qa -> Configure -> SSH Public Keys -> Enter qa user public key for this environment
+Manage Jenkins -> Manage Users -> qa -> Configure -> SSH Public Keys -> Enter qa user public key for this environment
 ```

-The key is under the entry `qa_jenkins_cli_staging` in the Keepass database, where there's also a copy of the public key for convenience.
+The key is under the entry `qa_jenkins_cli_staging` in the Keepass database, where there's also a copy of the private key for convenience.

 #### GitHub